Security Guard in CalgaryHousing & Career Guide · 2026

 How long does it take a Security Guard to buy a home in Calgary?

-Based on 2026 market data, a Security Guard earning approximately $46K/year needs around 13 yr 11 mo of gross income to afford a 2-bedroom condo in Calgary.
+Based on 2026 market data, a Security Guard earning approximately $46K/year needs around 13 yr 11 mo of gross income to afford a 2-bedroom home in Calgary.
 This uses a standard savings and down-payment model.
-That timeline is among the longest in Canada for this occupation — Ottawa offers a significantly shorter path at 16 yr.
+That timeline is among the longest across major Canadian cities for this occupation — Ottawa offers a significantly shorter path at 16 yr.

 What percentage of income does a Security Guard spend on rent in Calgary?

-At current market rents, a Security Guard in Calgary spends approximately 49.6% of gross income on a 2-bedroom apartment.
+At current market rents ($1,900 CAD/mo for a 2BR), a Security Guard in Calgary spends approximately 49.6% of gross income on a 2-bedroom apartment.
 The widely-cited guideline is to keep housing costs below 30% of gross income.
 Calgary significantly exceeds this threshold for Security Guards — renting here places meaningful pressure on savings and financial flexibility.

 Is Calgary a good city for Security Guards to immigrate to?

 Steady demand.
-Government, airport, and corporate security positions pay notably more than retail.
-Supervisory roles available within 1–2 years.
+Government, airport, and corporate security positions pay notably more than retail in both countries.
 Fastest-growing immigrant population in Canada.
 Active federal and provincial nomination streams.
 Large Filipino, South Asian, and Chinese communities.
 The financial data suggests Security Guards should weigh Calgary carefully — the housing cost relative to income is high.
 Ottawa offers a comparably strong job market with significantly lower housing pressure.

-Do Security Guards need a Canadian licence to work in Calgary?
+Do Security Guards need a local licence to work in Calgary?

-Provincial security guard licence required (e.g., Security Guard Basic Licence in BC and Ontario).
+Canada: Provincial security guard licence.
+US: State guard card or security licence — most states require background check and training hours.
 Credential recognition timelines vary — it is advisable to begin the process before arriving in Canada.
 Alberta has generally streamlined pathways for internationally trained professionals in shortage occupations.

 Get your personalised numbers